FAQ

 2. Samples are sent unopened to Bia Diagnostics, an independent food testing lab in Colchester, Vermont.

-3. Samples are tested in duplicate using the standard sandwich R5 ELISA (R7001 Ridascreen Gliadin) and extracted with the cocktail solution (Art.
+3. Samples are tested at least in duplicate using the standard sandwich R5 ELISA (R7001 Ridascreen Gliadin) and extracted with the cocktail solution (Art.
 No. R7006, official R5 Mendez method).
 If needed, samples also may be tested using the competitive R5 ELISA (R7021 Ridascreen Gliadin Competitive).

 At the present time the R5 ELISA (R7001 Ridascreen Gliadin) is widely regarded as the best available formally validated ELISA for assessing final food product for gluten.
 The R5 ELISA is one of only two commercially available ELISAs validated at the levels used for regulatory purposes and official governmental methods (the other is the Morinaga Wheat Protein ELISA).
 The R5 ELISA is included in the FDA’s Question and Answer page on the gluten-free labeling rule as one of the methods the agency will use for rule enforcement if testing a product becomes necessary.